 The Dublin Division of Police and/or the City Manager or designee has the ability to cancel activities at any time if, at their sole discretion, the sound caused by an event is causing an unreasonable burden on surrounding residents or wildlife.

-Tents 400 square feet or larger will not be erected, maintained or used without a permit from the Washington Township Fire Department or the City of Dublin, depending on size and purpose of the tent.
+Tents 400 square feet or larger will not be erected, maintained or used without a permit from the City of Dublin and Washington Township Fire Department, depending on size and purpose of the tent.
 Fees will be set by the responsible authority.
 Inspection times must be arranged prior to the event.

 Tents may be staked on City property, but it is the responsibility of the event organizer to contact Ohio Utilities Protection Service (OUPS).
 OUPS must be contacted at 800-362-2764 at least 48 hours before tents are erected to mark area utilities.

 A permit for temporary structures (stages, etc.) must be secured through Dublin Building Standards.
 Event organizer must submit layout drawings of the event site attached to the Community Event Permit Application, or at a minimum of 30 days in advance of the event to Dublin Building Standards.
 Information required includes location of structure or modification of any building or structure.

 Drawing submittals are required for the City of Dublin Permit.

 Events must contact Dublin Building Standards at 614.410.4670 to schedule field inspections at least 48 hours in advance of event setup.
 Setup must be ready for inspection by 1 p.m. on the day before the event.
 If the event takes place on Sunday or Monday, the structure must be set up by 1 p.m.
 Friday; or, after hours and weekend inspections will be billed at an after-hours hourly rate for inspections needing to take place outside of normal business hours.